-This is a dispute over the amount of Medicare reimbursement due providers of medical services.
+This is a dispute over the amount of Medicare reimbursement due a provider of medical services.

 The Medicare program was established to provide health insurance to the aged and disabled.
 See 42 U.S.C. §§ 1395 et seq.
 The Centers for Medicare and Medicaid Services (CMS), formerly the Health Care Financing Administration (HCFA), is the operating component of the Department of Health and Human Services (DHHS) charged with administering the Medicare program.
 CMS' payment and audit functions under the Medicare program are contracted to organizations known as fiscal intermediaries (FIs) or Medicare administrative contractors (MACs).
 FIs and MACs1 determine payment amounts due the providers under Medicare law and under interpretive guidelines published by CMS.
-See 42 U.S.C. § 1395h and §1395kk-1; 42 C.F.R. §§ 413.20 and 413.24.
+See 42 U.S.C. §§ 1395h, 1395kk-1; 42 C.F.R. §§ 413.20 and 413.24.

-Cost reports are required from providers on an annual basis with reporting periods based on the provider's accounting year.
-Those cost reports show costs incurred during the fiscal year and the portion of those costs allocated to Medicare.
+Providers are required to submit cost reports annually, with reporting periods based on the provider's accounting year.
+Those cost reports show the costs incurred during the fiscal year and the portion of those costs allocated to Medicare.
 42 C.F.R. § 413.20.
-The intermediary reviews the cost report, determines the total amount of Medicare reimbursement due the provider and issues the provider a Notice of Program Reimbursement (NPR).
+Each intermediary reviews the cost report, determines the total amount of Medicare reimbursement due the provider and issues the provider a Notice of Program Reimbursement (NPR).
 42 C.F.R. § 405.1803.
 A provider dissatisfied with the intermediary's final determination of total reimbursement may file an appeal with the Provider Reimbursement Review Board (Board) within 180 days of the issuance of the NPR.
 See 42 U.S.C. § 139500(a); 42 C.F.R. §§ 405.1835 - 405.1837.